selvatica-36/PowerBI-Sales-Analysis-Report-PostgreSQL-ETL/README.md

 ## 1. Setting Up

-This project requires downloading Power BI desktop: [insert link here] As it is only available in Windows machines, users of other operating systems will want to download the program in a virtual machine, such as Azure's Windows VM.
+This project requires downloading Power BI desktop: https://www.microsoft.com/en-gb/download/details.aspx?id=58494

+As it is only available in Windows machines, users of other operating systems will want to download the program in a virtual machine, such as Azure's Windows VM.

 Later in the project, we will be connecting remotely to a database stored in Azure's cloud platform.
 The user may want to download VSCode and the SQLTools extension for this purpose.

 ## 2. Tables in our Dataset

-The Orders table is the main fact table.
+- The **Orders** table is the main fact table.
 It contains information about each order, including the order and shipping dates, the customer, store and product IDs for associating with dimension tables, and the amount of each product ordered.
 Each order in this table consists of an order of a single product type, so there is only one product code per order.

-The Products table contains information about each product sold by the company, including the product code, name, category, cost price, sale price, and weight.
+- The **Products** table contains information about each product sold by the company, including the product code, name, category, cost price, sale price, and weight.

-The Stores table contains information about each store, including the store code, store type, country, region, and address.
+- The **Stores** table contains information about each store, including the store code, store type, country, region, and address.

-The Customers table contains names and personal details of all customers.
+- The **Customers** table contains names and personal details of all customers.

 ## 3. Importing Data into Power BI